A and h stars according to a computer program. Celestia is a program for simulating a virtual universe. Free programs download for free

 Mobile planetariums.

 Many modern mobile devices have large screens and powerful processors.
 You can always take your smartphone or tablet with you, which allows you to study the constellations anywhere.
 In addition, for out-of-town observations, a small tablet is more convenient than a bulky laptop.
-Many devices have position sensors in space, due to which the star map on the screen rotates according to the orientation of the smartphone or tablet.
-This makes the search for the object of interest even easier and more interesting.
-The most common operating systems for mobile devices are Android and Apple iOS, so we will look at the most popular astronomical applications for these platforms.
+Many devices have position sensors in space, thanks to which the star map on the screen is rotated in accordance with the orientation of the smartphone or tablet.
+This makes searching for an object of interest even easier and more interesting.
+The most common mobile device operating systems are Android and Apple iOS, so we will look at the most popular astronomy applications for these platforms.

 Mobile planetariums for Android devices.